CSE142/Home/README.md

 # Software You Will Need

 **Note** Safari and Internet Explorer are not currently supported.
-This will probably be fixed by the next lab, but for this lab you should use Chrome (first choice, most tested) or Firefox.
+You should use Chrome (first choice, most tested) or Firefox.
 Edge Seems to be ok.

-All your work for the class will be done in a docker container, and most of it will be done in a Jupyter Notebook inside that docker container.
+All your work for the class will be done within Juptyer Notebook running in a Docker container.

 Docker containers are self-contained Linux-based workspaces.
 Using docker ensures that your code runs in a consistent environment for you and the